-Legally speaking, you’re probably still breaking the law when you stream copyrighted content from a pirated source.
+Legally speaking, you’re probably still breaking the law when you stream illegal content from a pirated source.
 However, this depends largely on your country.
 In the UK, it’s outright illegal.
 In India, a court ruled that it is absolutely not illegal.
-In the US, it’s still a grey area, as there’s been no precedent of anyone being convicted for piracy after streaming a copyrighted video from an unsanctioned source.
+In the US, it’s still a grey area, as there’s been no precedent of anyone being convicted for copyright piracy after streaming copyrighted video content from an unsanctioned source.

 Those who upload the videos without compensating or asking permission from the copyright holder do so illegally.
 That’s pretty much standard no matter where you are.

-Not only do laws tend to be more lenient toward streaming, it’s also more difficult for copyright trolls and law enforcement to catch users in the act.
+Not only do laws tend to be more lenient toward streaming content, but it’s also more difficult for copyright trolls and law enforcement to catch users in the act.
 When you download a torrent, you can see the IP addresses of everyone else you’re uploading to or downloading from.
 But streaming transmits a video directly from a website to your device, with no third parties involved.

 Users of Popcorn Time, the free movie-streaming app, should tread just as carefully as torrenters.
 Many Popcorn Time users don’t realize that the app actually streams directly from torrents and will even seed a file so it is uploaded to other users.
 All the risks associated with Popcorn Time apply in equal measure to torrenting.
 That means Popcorn Time users should also use a VPN.